plutomi/plutomi/runbooks/deploying-new.md

 }
 ```

-Then, cd into terraform and initialize it.
+Then, `cd` into the `/terraform` directory and initialize it.
 You can do this from the other accounts:

 ```bash
 cd terraform